Michigan Family Law Attorney

 Another complicating factor is the existence of a valid prenuptial agreement.
 Prenups are an accepted practice in Michigan, subject to interpretation and fairness considerations.
 The validity of a prenuptial agreement is subject to principles of duress and fair bargaining.
 If both parties are represented by attorneys at the time the prenup is signed and there is a full disclosure of assets, then a prenup is likely to be accepted and enforceable at the time of divorce unless it is unconscionable or lopsided.
 It is essential that parties take into account changes in circumstances and definitions of key terms that a court will analysis in a divorce, including separate and marital property, which ultimately impact how a court interprets a prenuptial agreement.

-If you are planning on filing for divorce, you need an excellent an attorney who will protect your rights and counsel you through the process.
+If you are planning on filing for divorce or need a Michigan family lawyer, you need an excellent Michigan attorney who will protect your rights and counsel you through the process.
 Contact Michigan family law attorney Andrew Steiger at Steiger Tax Law to represent you.
-He will provide you with an overview of the process and your options.
-He can also help you if their our children and you will be seeking child custody and support.
-Contact him at (248) 259-6367 or email at email@example.com.
+He will provide you with an overview of the process and your options during a free consultation.
+He can also help you if you have minor children and you will be seeking child custody and support.
+Contact him at (248) 259-6367 or email at Andrew.Steiger@SteigerTaxLaw.com.

 Contact Michigan Attorney Andrew Steiger for free consultation to determine how he can help you resolve your family law dispute.
 Free consultation does not establish attorney-client relationship.
 Information is confidential and protected by attorney-client privilege.